 - 1/2 teaspoon ground black pepper

-- Place chickpeas, roasted red peppers, green onions, lemon juice, tahini, garlic, vegetable broth, cumin, and pepper in a blender or food processor.
+- Place chickpeas, roasted red peppers, green onions, lemon juice, tahini, garlic, vegetable broth, cumin, salt, and pepper in a blender or food processor.

 - Serve with sliced vegetables like carrots, cucumbers, broccoli, celery, bell peppers, and pita bread.
 It is also excellent as a sandwich or wrap spread.
 Link to Veggies in a Blanket below.
 Store in the refrigerator in a covered container up to 10 days.